 Verdant Word matches its writers’ talents to clients’ unique project needs to ensure clarity, accuracy and style

 After graduating with a degree in English from North Carolina State University, Robin moved to Birmingham, Ala., where she spent six years working with some of Time Inc.’s most esteemed pubs, including Southern Living

 , Cottage Living

 and Southern Accents

 .
 Upon obtaining an MBA from the University of Alabama at Birmingham, Robin moved back to her home state, where she worked as an account manager for Pace Communications in Greensboro, N.C.
-There, she strategized with both clients and creative teams to serve up relevant content to meet organizations’ unique communications needs.
 Whether it’s copy editing recipes to enhance a client’s search engine optimization, or writing articles to help Tanzanian farmers add efficiencies to their operations, Robin believes there’s always an opportunity to strengthen communications through targeted and concise writing and editing.

 // Writer and communications strategist